MichalBogoryja/JumpingRobot_ROCO507/README.md

 - X - rotate at a full speed anti-clockwise
 - V - rotate at a full speed clockwise
 - T - increase current speed by 7% of its maximum value
-- G - reduce current speed by 6% of its maximum value
+- G - reduce current speed by 7% of its maximum value
--
+- O - setting the robot's leg to 0 position
+- K - setting the robot's legs to the starting position
+- J - changing the robot's legs position by -0.05 (rad)
+- L - changing the robot's legs position by +0.05 (rad)
+- M - setting the robot's legs to the jumping position

 ## Authors